AvinashS97/reactJs/src/source.md

   * Do memoizations only when necessary.

   OR React.momo() is a higher-order component that we can use to wrap components that we do not want to re-render unless props within them changes.

+# V72: useMemo Hook:
+      const memoizedValue = useMemo( {} => { // Your computation logic here
+        return computedValue;
+      }, {dependencies});

+  * useMemo is a React Hook used for memoization.
+  * Memoization is a technique to optimize performance by caching the results of expensive function calls.
+  * Use it when you want to prevent unnecessary re-execution of a function on every render.
+  * Useful for optimizing performance in situations where calculations or operations are computationally expensive.
+  * Overusing useMemo might lead to unnecessary complexity and impact readability.